 Does your husky seem hungrier in winter?
 Many owners notice a change in their husky’s appetite and eating habits during the colder months and ask whether or not they should be giving more food.
 This article has everything you need to know!
 Let’s get started.

-Most huskies will want to consume more food in winter for a number of reasons.
-The primary reason is due to the body needing to burn more calories to stay warm in cooler temperatures.
-It’s also known that extra nutrition will support the growth of a new undercoat and sustain regular activity levels.
+Yes, huskies usually eat more in winter.
+The main reason is due to the body burning more calories to stay warm in cooler temperatures.
+The extra nutrition will also support the growth of a new undercoat and sustain regular activity levels.

 But whether or not your husky should eat more food will be fully explained below.